Optimization of convolutional neural networks for background suppression in the PandaX-III experiment: Summary

 \section{Summary}

 We studied the optimization of CNNs to improve the discrimination power of signal and background events in the PandaX-III experiments, based on Monte Carlo simulation data.
 The detector geometry is modeled according to the latest design, and the responses of the detector and electronics are simulated based on the actual parameters.
 A more realistic simulation dataset is generated.
 EfficientNetB4 is selected as a baseline model which shows a better performance among the models studied.
 We further explored the impact of network structure on the discrimination ability for signal and background events.
-By checking feature distributions and changing the number of channels in the top convolutional layer, the model with 8 or 9 channels has the best performance, which may be a representation of the physical features of tracks for signal-background discrimination.
-A relatively high significance of $\sim$11 is obtained, which is about 80\% higher than previous work.
-Therefore, the direction of our future work is to establish a connection between the two and improve the interpretability of the network.
+By checking the feature extraction and enhancement process of our neural network, the clustering of the high level features and the weight distributions of the fully connected layer, we change the number of channels in the last convolutional layer to match the possible physical features of the tracks.
+The model with a small but sufficient number of channels in the last convolutional layer has a better performance, which may be an indicator for the limited number of the physical features of tracks needed for signal-background discrimination.
+A relatively high significance of $\sim$10 is obtained, which is about 70\% higher than previous work~\cite{Qiao:2018edn}.
+Therefore, the direction of our future work is to establish a connection between the two and improve the interpret-ability of the neural network.